Status : Published Published On : Jan, 2021 Report Code : VRFB11011 Industry : Food & Beverage Available Format : Page : 161

 Insight by Raw Material

-Based upon raw material, the plant based meat market is categorized into soy, wheat and pea.
-In 2019, the soy segment expected to dominate the plant based meat market. the segment’s high share is due to its protein richness and widespread popularity.
-Soy based meats are excellent source of protein as compared to legumes.
-It also contains different kind of protein, which are not present in animal meats including dietary cholesterol and saturated fats.
+Based on raw materials, the plant-based meat market is categorized into soy, wheat, and pea.
+The soy segment is expected to dominate the plant-based meat market. the segment’s high share is due to its protein richness, a good source of amino acids and widespread popularity.
+Soy-based meats are excellent sources of protein as compared to legumes.
+It also contains different kinds of protein, which are not present in animal meats including dietary cholesterol and saturated fats.
+This helps in recovering from energetic exercise and strengthen muscle mass.

-According to the American Heart Association (AHA), Soy based foods are low in saturated fats, whereas animal based protein is high in saturated fats and cholesterol, which increases the probability of developing cardiovascular disease.
-Moreover, the growing consumer concern with the consumption of animal based protein, as COVID-19 is considered to be originated from animal, and rise in adoption of vegan diets expected to drive the usage of soy based meat products.
+According to the American Heart Association (AHA), Soy-based foods are low in saturated fats, whereas animal-based protein is high in saturated fats and cholesterol, which increases the probability of developing cardiovascular disease.
+Moreover, the growing consumer concern with the consumption of animal-based protein, as COVID-19 is considered to originate from animals, and the rise in adoption of vegan diets is expected to drive the usage of soy-based meat products.

 Insight by Product